 While the E-rate program includes discounts for a wider range of telecommunications services, CTF offers discounts for measured business service as well as high bandwidth data lines.
 Although offering a smaller menu of eligible services, the CTF application process is simpler than E-rate.
 Applications for CTF discounts are submitted to the telecommunications carrier, who will submit the completed eligible application to the California Public Utilities Commission Telecommunication Division.
 When CTF discounts are approved, the telecommunications carrier will discount the telecommunications to the school.

-E-rate requires approved technology plans as a prerequisite for receiving Internet access or internal connections discounts.
 The Technology Planning Guide gives the four approval criteria for technology plans and the process for the submittal and review of an E-rate technology plan.

 Note that an approved E-rate technology plan is acceptable for the E-rate program and the Education Technology K-12 Voucher program only.
 It is not acceptable for any other state-administered technology program.
 An approved comprehensive education technology plan is acceptable for E-rate application purposes.
 If you are interested in submitting a comprehensive education technology plan, please contact your California Technology Assistance Project (CTAP) representative.

 To check to see if a county, district, or direct-funded charter

 school is currently certified and meets this requirement, select

 one of the following: